stoe/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "Bug report"
-about: Create a bug report to help improve this project
+about: "Create a bug report to help improve this project"
 title: "Bug report: [PLEASE DESCRIBE]"
 labels: ":bug: bug"
-assignees:
+assignees: ""
 ---

 **Describe the bug**